hexronuspi/eagleview/README.md

 - `v0.2`
   - This will display the name of the images, as their titles.
 In v0.1, the images were printed starting from first and consecutive until upper bound is reached, this is an optional and random option is added.

+- `v1.0`
+   - Added capability to display label with a variey of options.